Apply now for the Cancer and Genome Integrity PhD Programme

 We are looking for bright and enthusiastic young people to join our Cancer and Genome Integrity PhD Programme 2021.
 Our aim is to train the research leaders of tomorrow, and we provide support and training at every stage of the PhD, in a world class research institute that benefits from core funding from the MRC.
 We offer the option of two 4-month rotations in the first year, or alternatively students can join one lab directly for four years.
 Current projects can be found by clicking here.
 The stipend for our MRC studentships is £20,000 per annum tax-free, and our students can attend at least one international conference during the course of their PhD.
 You can see what some of our former PhD students are up to now by reading some of our “Alumni interviews”.

-We are currently accepting applications for 2019.
-The deadline for this round of applications is 31st March 2019, with interviews to be held in April 2019.
+We are currently accepting applications for 2021.
+The closing date for applications is 15th December 2020 with shortlisting and interviews in January 2021.
 Please send a CV with contact details of three referees to firstname.lastname@example.org, including a cover letter explaining your interest in our work.

 MRC PPU 4-year PhD programme